You’ve heard of the beautiful fjords. But how much do you really know about Norway’s iconic scenery?

-Arguably Norway’s most iconic and recognisable sight is the fjords.
+Arguably Norway’s most iconic and recognisable sight is the Norwegian fjords.
 Often stretching inland for hundreds of kilometres, their vastness is a wonder to behold.

 The long, narrow inlets of water and steep-sided mountain faces create one of the finest and natural wonders not just in Norway but the world.